 Or maybe — if you’re a consumer of such things — it’s that you’re now able to watch out-of-market NFL games from wherever you happen to live, without requiring a lengthy contract, and a satellite dish.

 That’s the importance of this new era of NFL Sunday Ticket, which in 2024 enters its second season on YouTube and YouTube TV.

 It’s also a huge deal for the Google/Alphabet-owned properties.
 They’re no stranger to live sports, having advertised YouTube TV throughout some of the biggest sporting events around.
 And while you’ve long been able to watch huge events like the Super Bowl, NBA Finals, FIFA World Cup, and the World Series on YouTube TV, that was via someone else’s broadcast, a la cable.
 This time, it’s all on Google’s shoulders.

 And the YouTube infrastructure is vast.
 It’s the global service that provides cat videos on demand.
 (Among other things.)
-And YouTube TV is the leading live streaming service in the U.S., with more than 5 million subscribers as of mid-2022.
+And YouTube TV is the leading live streaming service in the U.S., with more than 8 million subscribers as of early 2024.
 (The company doesn’t regularly give updates on subscription totals, but nobody’s gotten close.)